 A development of 70 new homes in Pennard, this project will deliver a mixture of much-needed open market and affordable housing in the Gower to those with a local connection.

 With 19 of the total homes being available for social rent, we’re working alongside Down To Earth Construction to build 6 of these homes, which will be built with funding from Welsh Government’s Innovative Housing Programme (IHP).
 Down To Earth are a not for profit organisation who work with vulnerable groups to promote health and well-being through construction projects.

 The IHP homes are built with natural, local materials – principally Welsh larch and sheep wool insulation – and each property features 5.4Kw of solar panelling.
 This should mean the homes act as power stations, generating more energy than they consume.

 Receiving funding from the Welsh Government’s Innovative Housing Programme, this exciting project brings the first modular homes to Coastal.
 With 50 homes in total, 8 modular and 42 traditionally built homes, this development will include bungalows, houses and flats all for social rent.
-With handover of the modular homes expected in late 2021, the final handover of the development is due Summer 2022.
+With handover of the modular homes expected in Spring 2022, the final handover of the development is due Spring 2023.

 Our modular homes were delivered in sections weighing 11 tons, that were then hoisted into place on a pre-prepared slab for connection to utilities and final works.
 All of the modular homes were manufactured off site by Ilke Homes at its factory in Knaresborough, North Yorkshire and then delivered to our site in Neath.
 Benefits of building modular homes include a shorter construction time as well as reducing carbon emissions by half of site built homes.